Reverse Mortgage Counseling

 If you're a homeowner over the age of 62, a reverse mortgage could be an option to help you stay in your home and access some of your home's value.
 At PDS Debt, we help break down the facts so you can decide what's best for you or your family.

-A reverse mortgage lets you tap into your home’s equity without selling your home.
-This can come in handy if you’re on a fixed income and need extra each month.
-You will still own your home, but instead of making payments to a lender, the lender doles our a payment to you.
+A reverse mortgage lets you tap into your home's equity without selling your home.
+This can come in handy if you're on a fixed income and need extra each month.
+You will still own your home, but instead of making payments to a lender, the lender pays you.

 Here are a few reverse mortgage facts to keep in mind: